koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 [everything](https://youtu.be/jKMGFaF1YbE?t=1034): drama, love,
 suspense, sex, blood, and laughs... and Toto would love it too!

+Seriously speaking, what I want to say is that writing down things helps me remember important events of my life, more than a bullet point list of episodes.
+I think the people in these episodes were living their own film, and there might be other diaries with a different plot.
+No single diary is better than another.
+Life is a rollercoaster of events for everyone.

-Seriously speaking, **I do suggest writing a journal**.
-It helped me so much in the past 10 years: I would be an entirely different person without it.
-If you are in doubt, I hope that this convinced you: now it is your turn:
+**I do suggest writing a journal**.
+It helped me so much in the past 10 years:
-_what did you do today?_ and will you remember this day in 10 years? 😉
+I would be an entirely different person without it.
+If you are in doubt, I hope that this convinced you: now it is your turn: _what did you do today?_ and will you remember this day in 10 years? 😉